ebd622/fe-samples/routing/README.md

 ```
 Here we fetch two parameters `id` and `name`.
 We assume that both parameters are specified in a router:

 ```
 {path: 'user/:id/:name', component: UsersComponent },
 ```

-Now let's output the data in our template using string interpolation
+Now let's output the data in our template using string interpolation:

 [user.component.html](https://github.com/ebd622/fe-samples/blob/master/routing/src/app/users/user/user.component.html)
 ```